Best Speakerphones for Remote Work and Conference Calls in 2026

 • 20-hour battery life leads the field — two full workdays of calls between charges

-• Acoustic fence technology blocks out-of-room noise, useful in open-plan home environments
+• Acoustic fence technology blocks out-of-room noise in shared living spaces

-• Both USB and Bluetooth connectivity means it works as a wired speakerphone when the battery runs low
+• Both USB and Bluetooth means it still works wired when the battery runs low

-• Compact enough to drop in a bag for coworking days or client office visits
+• Compact enough to fit in a laptop bag for coworking days or client visits

 Cons